matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 Calls are negotiated according to the WebRTC specification.

-In response to an invoming invite, a client may do one of several things:
+In response to an incoming invite, a client may do one of several things:
  * Attempt to accept the call by sending an `m.call.answer`.
  * Actively reject the call everywhere: send an `m.call.reject` as per above, which will stop the call from ringing on all the user's devices and the caller's client will inform them that the user has